Prinsphield/ILFPT/README.md

 # Integrated Learning Framework for Pedestrian Tracking

+By Taihong Xiao and Jinwen Ma

 ### Introduction

+This repo is an Matlab implementation of our [paper](https://link.springer.com/chapter/10.1007%2F978-3-319-63315-2_9).
 ILFPT is in integrated framework designed for pedestrian tracking, especially in the surveillance videos.

 Here is a video demo.